-While there are several Minimally Invasive Spine Surgery options for spinal stenois, the goal for any of these procedures is to remove the portions of the spinal ligaments, spinal bones or other structures to alleviate pressure on the spinal nerves and spinal canal.
+While there are several Minimally Invasive Spine Surgery options for spinal stenosis, the goal for any of these procedures is to remove the portions of the spinal ligaments, spinal bones, or other structures to alleviate pressure on the spinal nerves and spinal canal.

 Our Board Certified and Fellowship Trained Orthopedic Spine Surgeons are among the most experienced anywhere in New Jersey and are experts in Minimally Invasive Spine Surgical procedures.